-1 Fixed remuneration is the aggregate of cash salary, superannuation and fringe benefits.
+1. Fixed remuneration is the aggregate of cash salary, superannuation and fringe benefits.

-- 2 FY17 cash STI is the amount accrued and payable in respect of FY17 STI opportunity.
-It is the cash amount to be paid in August 2017 and does not include any deferred amount in respect of the FY17 STI award - 3 Prior year deferred STI received is the STI amount awarded in August 2016 in respect of FY16 and deferred for 12 months.
-It is to be paid in August 2017. - 4 Vested and unrestricted LTI is the value of the vested LTI on the day it is no longer under restriction from sale.
-The value is the closing share price on the date the LTI is no longer subject to restriction from sale.
-The FY14 LTI that vested during FY17 was restricted from sale until 1 Aug 2017. - 5 C Daly is Chief Executive Hellaby Automotive and has been included from when Bapcor took effective control of Hellaby in January 2017 - 6 A Laing commenced as Executive General Manager Human Resources in May 2017
+2. FY17 cash STI is the amount accrued and payable in respect of FY17 STI opportunity.
+It is the cash amount to be paid in August 2017 and does not include any deferred amount in respect of the FY17 STI award.

+Prior year deferred STI received is the STI amount awarded in August 2016 in respect of FY16 and deferred for twelve months.
+It is to be paid in August 2017.
+Vested and unrestricted LTI is the value of the vested LTI on the day it is no longer under restriction on sale.
+The value is the closing share price on the date the LTI is no longer subject to restriction on sale.
+The FY14 LTI that vested during FY17 was restricted on sale until 1 Aug 2017.
+Colin Daly is Chief Executive - Hellaby Automotive and has been included from when Bapcor took effective control of Hellaby in January 2017.

+6. Alison Laing commenced as Executive General Manager - Human Resources in May 2017.